zeroc-ice/ice-demos/cpp/Ice/uwp/hello/client/README.md

 or right click on the project and select `Debug -> Start new instance`.

 ### SSL

-The Ice ssl transport for UWP currently does not support client-side authentication.
-In order to successfully connect with SSL, you need to edit the hello server configuration file (`config.server`) and uncomment the `IceSSL.VerifyPeer=0` property.

 If you run the hello client and server on different computers or devices, you also need to regenerate the server certificate to ensure the certificate common